shettayyy/next-expo-turborepo/docs/CONTRIBUTING.md

-# Contributing to Edenomics
+# Contributing to shettayyy

-Welcome to the Edenomics monorepo!
+Welcome to the shettayyy monorepo!
 This guide will help you understand our development workflow and commit message conventions.

 ## Commit Message Guidelines